nickbabcock/dps/static/markdown/about.md

 1201 S Main.
 This is a small but critical difference because due to the ambiguity, Google's Geocoding API returns the latitude and longitude for 1201 N Main.
-So now, unfortunately, there is a poor home next to M-14 that has many incidents of fradulent IDs.
-Another mistake in the data are spelling mistakes, which will throw off calculations in unpredictable ways (mispelling addresses results in wrong latitude and longitude, mispelling incident types means a new kind of incident).
+So now, unfortunately, there is a poor home next to M-14 that has many incidents of fraudulent IDs.
+Another mistake in the data are spelling mistakes, which will throw off calculations in unpredictable ways (misspelling addresses results in wrong latitude and longitude, misspelling incident types means a new kind of incident).
 This is why all official queries into police reports should be directed towards the offices of police department at the University.